 This program supports development of new technologies and initiatives to demonstrate the feasibility of atmospheric water generation technology, heat recovery in non-potable systems, expanded leak detection, and breweries treating process water for reuse.
 Included in the Innovations Program are demonstration of new technologies and grant funds to support partnership opportunities.
 Examples of projects within the Innovations Program include a grant program to treat process water in breweries and grants to support onsite reuse projects with heat recovery systems.
+San Francisco's Onsite Water Reuse Program allows for the collection, treatment, and use of alternate water sources for non-potable applications in individual buildings and at the district-scale.
+The onsite water reuse systems under the NPO apply to new, large development projects in San Francisco.
 The SFPUC is also pursuing a prospective project to expand leak detection and a project to test atmospheric water generation technology.